maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dicts_and_lists_crash_course.md

 )  # closes the dict function
 ```

+Now we can string the data set however we want to ...

 ```python
 # we have five team members (this can be calculated as: len(dataSet['names']))
 for i in range(5):